Table of Contents

-The EZ curl bar at your gym most likely weighs 18-22 lbs.
+The EZ curl bar at your gym sitting on the preacher curl bench most likely weighs 18-22 lbs.
 Round it off to 20 lbs as an estimate.

 That isn’t necessarily the case, though.
 Let’s look at some variants that could weigh different amounts.